Jenovas/jenovas.github.io/_posts/2025-04-26-mvvm-vs-mvi.markdown

 }
 </style>

 Both patterns integrate seamlessly with Compose's unidirectional rendering.
-You can even mix them—start with MVVM, then refactor to MVI as your screen's complexity grows.
+You can even mix them - start with MVVM, then refactor to MVI as your screen's complexity grows.

 ---